Enterprise (train service): History

 The Great Northern Railway (Ireland) (GNR(I)) introduced the service as the "Enterprise Express" on Monday 11 August 1947 in an attempt to compete with air and road transport which were challenging the railways.

 The inaugural service was hauled by GNR (I) Steam Locomotive No.83 "Eagle."
 This name would later appear on NIR Diesel Electric locomotive No. 101.

 Billed as a prestige service, this allowed many of the intermediate stops between the two cities to be cut out reducing the journey time from around 3 hours 45 minutes to 2 hours 15 minutes which aided business travel, which even today, remains an important market.

-Customs checks were limited to the Belfast and Dublin terminals, instead of lengthy stops at Goraghwood and Dundalk, so as to reduce journey times by ensuring that journeys were non-stop.
+Customs checks were limited to the Belfast and Dublin terminals, rather than lengthy stops at Goraghwood and Dundalk, to reduce journey times by ensuring non-stop service.
 Another innovation saw the introduction of advance ticket booking.

 The name of the train comes from the "enterprising" approach that the GNR(I) took to make journeys more convenient for passengers despite the requirement for customs checks.
 The initial service ran between and Dublin Amiens Street Junction (renamed in 1966).
 Locomotives of GNRI Class V were initially used, followed in 1948, by GNRI Class VS.

 A special train of Great Northern's most modern coaches was made up for the Enterprise.
 Normally this would consist of seven coaches, but this could be increased to ten during busy summer months.
 The 2 hour 15 minute timing allowed for this load and included provision for some delays en-route, such as temporary speed restrictions for track repairs.

 In comparison to the Enterprise service, the GNR (I) timetable for the Dublin - Belfast link in 1932 allocated 2 hours 2 minutes running time, equivalent to 1 hour 55 minutes non-stop, but station stops brought the overall end-to-end timing to 2 hours 25 minutes.